 5.0 Step Two

-If the employee’s concerns are not resolved, the employee may proceed to Step Two pursuant to section 9 of NCSU POL 05.25.03 (Review and Appeal Processes for EPA Non-Faculty Employees).
-Step Two consists of a hearing conducted by a Review Panel made up of EPA non-faculty professionals.
+If the employee’s concerns are not resolved, the employee may proceed to Step Two pursuant to section 9 of NCSU POL 05.25.03 (Review and Appeal Processes for EHRA Non-Faculty Employees).
+Step Two consists of a hearing conducted by a Review Panel made up of EHRA non-faculty professionals.

 5.1 Review Panel

-5.1.1 The ER Director will maintain a list of designated EPA non-faculty employees who have been trained and who may be called upon to serve as review panelists.
+5.1.1 The ER Director will maintain a list of designated EHRA non-faculty employees who have been trained and who may be called upon to serve as review panelists.